Robertk440/crank/readme.md

 	* Typography: Vertical rhythms, rich text areas, paragraphical elements, all styled here
 	* Utilities: Helper classes galore - from background and foreground colours to nudging will margin and padding classes

+#### Blocks
+Let's talk about blocks a little more.
+What is a block?
+It's a module, it's a group of styles related to a group of markup that servers a purpose.
+Let's construct an example, how about a button - we all need buttons!

+It's probable that we'd have some stock ideas for how buttons were constructed so we could have consistent markup.
+Using that mindset, let's construct the base of our button block.

+		.button

+			@extend %appearance-none;
+			@extend %block;
+			@extend %display-table;

+			background:transparent;border:0;padding:0;

+			//% Elements
+			&__title
+				{
+					@extend %display-table-cell;
+					@extend %vertical-align-middle;
+				}

+			&__visual
+				{
+					@extend %display-table-cell;
+				}
+			//%

+		//-@.button

+Ok so we've constructed the following generated classes:

+* .button
+	* .button__title
+	* .button__visual

+The title class will be used to hold our title and the visual can hold an icon, logo, or other visual element (note the abstraction, nothing too specific).
+These selectors are in the style of BEM.

+Now, it's also conceivable that we would have an alternative type of button - a modifier on our base style.

+Using BEM style syntax, let's do just that.

+		.button

+			@extend %appearance-none;
+			@extend %block;
+			@extend %display-table;

+			background:transparent;border:0;padding:0;

+			//% Elements
+			&__title
+				{
+					@extend %display-table-cell;
+					@extend %vertical-align-middle;
+				}

+			&__visual
+				{
+					@extend %display-table-cell;
+				}
+			//%

+			//% Modifiers
+			&--pill
+				{
+					@extend .button;

+					border:{radius:20px;};padding:5px 10px;

+					//% Elements
+					&__title
+						{
+							@include float-left;
+						}

+					&__visual
+						{
+							@include float-right;
+						}
+					//%
+				}
+			//%

+		//-@.button

+Notice we've redefined our style within the modifier, this doesn't suffer from inheritance but can be easily coerced into benefitting from our base class through extending.

+These modified classes would look like:

+* .button--pill
+	* .button--pill__title
+	* .button--pill__visual

 ### JavaScript
 * Modular pattern based on singleton and modular JS structures
 * Private closure based